EXCLUSIVE-China's Ant explores ways for Jack Ma to exit as Beijing piles pressure - sources

 'TOO BIG FOR THEIR BRITCHES'

-Since then Beijing has unleashed a series of investigations and new regulations that have not only reined in Ma's empire but also swept across the country's technology sector, including other high-profile, billionaire entrepreneurs.
+Beijing has since late last year unleashed a series of investigations and new regulations that have not only reined in Ma's empire but also swept across the country's technology sector, including other high-profile, billionaire entrepreneurs.

 For Ma, 56, who also founded Alibaba and once commanded cult-like reverence in China, the consequences have been particularly severe.
 The tycoon completely withdrew from the public eye for about three months and has continued to keep a low profile after a brief January appearance.